Textbook: For this material we'll talk about this week, relevant sections include Chapter 2 (2.1-2.16, and 2.30) and Chapter 3.

 Here is a handout about the field trip, including a suggested packing list.

 Extra map practice: I put a file called "map_practice.pdf" in the course folder under Course Materials.
 There are three structure contour maps in the file.
 It's totally optional; I don't have a key for it but you can come in and ask questions.

 Textbook: Read Chapter 4 about stress.
 Also skim chapter 5.

 Image: your fourth image assignment is due next Tuesday (i.e. February 3).
 NOTE: The image is taken looking down at a horizontal outcrop.
-There is some rubble at the top of the photo - don't bother to sketch this; it has nothing to do with the main structure.
 Here is the image and the blank form to sketch on.

 The first batch of San Andreas fault talks are in lab on Thursday.
 Please load your slides onto the lab computer (desktop) before the start of lab.
+Name your slide show "Yourlastname_PaperAuthorsYear."
 Bring your completed form for me to grade on.
-Also, here is a handout that I made about giving talks, with additional tips from those we discussed (and few of you wrote down) in class.
-The pdfs of each paper are located in the course folder for the lab.
-I also put some slides that some may find useful in the same location.

 Lab #2 is due at the start of lab on Thursday.

-Lab #3 will start during common time, fueled by pizza.
-Note: the lab will be due on Tuesday during Week 4, at the same time as your image is due.
+Lab #3 will be due on Tuesday during Week 4, at the same time as your image is due.